panchyni/gsNMF/README.md

 analyzing the progression of EMT

-The Jupyter Notebook Figures.ipynb goes through the creation of gsNMF models of each data set and generation of assocaited figures from [REF]
+The Jupyter Notebook Figures.ipynb goes through the creation of gsNMF models of each data set and generation of assocaited figures from PMID: 34490045

 Associated support functions can be found in FiguresModule.py.